 Some of the highest tides in the world occur in the UK, leading to the formation of tidal bores: a line of surf or waves travelling upstream against the river flow.
-Indeed, of the hundred or so worldwide, about twenty are found in the UK’s estuaries, from Devon to southwest Scotland and East Anglia to the Humber Estuary.
+Indeed, of the hundred or so worldwide, about twenty are found in the UK’s estuaries, from Somerset to southwest Scotland and from East Anglia to the Humber Estuary.

 The largest and most famous is the Severn Bore and in the right conditions attracts large crowds of spectators to watch surfers and canoeists try their luck.
 However, most others are smaller affairs unsuited to such outdoor pursuits, although still wonderful to see, such as the Arnside Bore and the Mersey Tidal Bore.

+Tidal bores occur when the incoming tide is funnelled into the narrow space of an estuary.
 Wading birds often give the first sign of a tidal bore’s approach as they leave the sands and mudflats to fly to their high tide roosts.
 With luck, birdwatchers and photographers may even be able to see spectacular aerial displays known as murmurations, in which birds twist and turn as if fleeing from a predator.
 On calm wind days, there may also be a distant roar of breaking waves and surf.

 On the best days, as the tidal bore passes there is a line of surf and a series of waves may follow, known as whelps.
 Some can travel a long way inland, such as the Trent Aegir, which reaches Gainsborough, and the Mersey tidal bore, which ends on hitting a weir near the centre of Warrington.
 Both towns are more than 20 miles from the coast.